MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-security-agent.md

 For more information, see [Remediation actions in Microsoft Defender for Identity](../remediation-actions.md).

-## Remove Defender for Identity capabilities with the Microsoft Security Agent
+## Remove Defender for Identity capabilities from your domain controller

-If you want to remove Defender for Identity capabilities with the Microsoft Security Agent from your domain controller, delete it from the **Sensors** page:
+If you want to remove Defender for Identity capabilities from your domain controller, delete it from the **Sensors** page:

 1. In the Defender portal, select **Settings > Identities > Sensors**.
 1. Select the domain controller where you want to remove Defender for Identity capabilities, select **Delete**, and confirm your selection.

-Removing Defender for Identity capabilities with the Microsoft Security Agent doesn't remove the domain controller from Defender for Endpoint.
+Removing Defender for Identity capabilities from your domain controller doesn't remove the domain controller from Defender for Endpoint.
 For more information, see [Defender for Endpoint documentation](/microsoft-365/security/defender-endpoint/). <!--do we have a better link?-->

 ## Next steps